skytable/client-rust/README.md

 With this client driver, it is possible to use both sync and `async` APIs **at the same time**.
 To do this, simply change your import to:

 ```toml
 skytable = { version="0.3.0", features=["sync", "async"] }
 ```

+## MSRV

+The MSRV for this crate is Rust 1.51, however, **older rust versions are supported** by adding the following backward compatibility flag in the features declaration for the dependency:
+`compat-const-gen`

 ## Contributing